api docs

 curl -sS -H "Authorization: Bearer $UAF_TOKEN" \

-# 3) Render dose, safety, and evidence fields in your UI
+# 3) Render dose, safety, evidence highlights, and related entities from one response

 Expected Output Shape